Zero Hours Contract

 For situations where the Employer has no obligation to offer work and the Employee is not required to accept the offer of work, see the Casual Work Contract.

-This contract is regularly reviewed to ensure it reflects the current position on zero hour contracts.
+This contract is regularly reviewed to ensure that it reflects the current position on zero hours contracts.

 Zero Hours Contract is part of Employment.
 Just £38.50 + VAT provides unlimited downloads from Employment for 1 year.